 Be careful driving or operating machinery until you know how Pramin affects you.
 Pramin may cause drowsiness, dizziness or lightheadedness in some people.
 If any of these occur, do not drive, operate machinery or do anything else that could be dangerous.

-Avoid drinking alcohol while taking Pramin.
+Be careful when drinking alcohol while taking Pramin.
 Combining Pramin and alcohol can make you more sleepy.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Pramin.
 Like all other medicines, Pramin may have unwanted side effects in some people.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.